- Cancer Information

 Fatigue and tiredness

-Cancer treatment and associated stress can make you feel very tired and worn out.
-Factors such as job stress, shiftwork or standing for long periods may make you feel worse.
-Many people find that they cannot do as much as they normally would, but others are able to continue their usual activities.
+Cancer and treatment can make you feel very tired and worn out.
+Job stress, shift work or standing for long periods may make you feel worse.
+Many people find that they cannot do as much as they normally could, but others are able to continue their usual activities.

 Tips for managing fatigue

-- Talk to your employer about changing your work hours so you can arrive later if you have trouble getting started in the morning or leave early if you feel tired in the afternoon.
+- Ask about changing your hours to arrive later if you have fatigue in the morning, or leave early if you’re tired in the afternoon.

-- Plan meetings for the times you tend to have more energy.
+- Plan meetings for times you tend to have more energy.

 - Discuss your priorities with your manager to ensure you save your energy for the most important tasks.